Saving Money with GPS Tracking

 - Reputation damage

-In some cases, the management might have no other option but to replace a severely injured driver and such replacements have some costs attached to it which include: Cost of advertising the vacant position, loss of time in the driver application process, loss of time in performance tests for drivers, costs incurred during screening for banned substances, costs incurred during background checks, training costs etc.
+In some cases, the fleet management might have no other option but to replace a severely injured driver and such replacements have some costs attached to it which include: Cost of advertising the vacant position, loss of time in the driver application process, loss of time in performance tests for drivers, costs incurred during screening for banned substances, costs incurred during background checks, training costs etc.

-There is also a high possibility of a temporary decline in productivity as unfamiliar drivers might need time to adjust to the new system before they can completely fill in vacuums left by more experienced drivers.
+There is also a high possibility of a temporary decline in productivity as unfamiliar drivers might need time to adjust to the new system before they can completely fill in the spots left by more experienced drivers.
 In addition, experienced drivers who later return after rehabilitation tend to start off sluggishly before picking up.

 In a scenario where drivers get injured during accidents, managements might face lawsuits as well as an increase in compensation claims.
 If such claims are lost, this can result in high settlement costs which can affect business profits, not forgetting that the management will have to pay for attorney services resulting from their quest to defend the company in such quagmires.
 With the use of GPS tracking systems, you can significantly improve the safety of your vehicle fleets, thereby avoiding unnecessary and unwanted costs.